dgaydukov/cert-aws/sa/files/sa.md

 * `Access-Control-Allow-Methods` - methods which are allow to be executed
 * `Access-Control-Allow-Headers` - indicate which HTTP headers can be used during the actual request
-* `Access-Control-Allow-Origin` - actual origin that allows to call request To enable cors for api gateway you have to add support to OPTIONS request with 3 headers and for simple request just add single `Access-Control-Allow-Origin` header.
+* `Access-Control-Allow-Origin` - actual origin that allows to call request To enable cors for AGW you have to add support to OPTIONS request with 3 headers and for simple request just add single `Access-Control-Allow-Origin` header.
-There are 3 types:
+There are 3 types of AGW:
 * edge-optimized - use CloudFront edge location to more your api closer to your users
 * regional - run in specific region
 * private - accessible only from within vpc
 There are 5 integration types:
 * lambda - 2 modes:
-    * proxy - api gateway wrap original request with some metadata, but don't modify response
+    * proxy - AGW wrap original request with some metadata, but don't modify response
-    * direct integration - api gateway modify request/response based on VTL (velocity template language) written by user.
+    * direct integration - AGW modify request/response based on VTL (velocity template language) written by user.
     So you can do validation on this step, even before your api reach your lambda So if you validate on lambda you pay for it (even if validation failed and much of lambda not executed)
 * http - connect to any http(s) endpoints
 * mock - response without backend service (mostly used for cors options request)
 * aws service - connect to over 100 aws services
-* Vpc Link - connect api gateway to any resource inside private vpc Resource policy - just like iam policy you can specify on the AGW level who can access which api based on:
+* Vpc Link - connect AGW to any resource inside private vpc Resource policy - just like iam policy you can specify on the AGW level who can access which api based on:
 * aws account
 * IP range (you can use waf to blacklist by IP, cause to apply these rule you have to deploy agw)
 * vpc or vpc endpoints
+Http vs Rest api:
+* rest api (AWS::ApiGateway)- old version, currently offers more features and full control over API requests and responses
+* http api (AWS::ApiGatewayV2) - new version, cheaper.
+There is no mock integration, only lambda

 ###### Cognito
 Cognito - managed user service that add user sing-in/sign-up/management email/phone verification/2FA logic.
 There are 2 pools: